 It will not be possible to use the "Medical Care Benefit Applications" system if you have not registered your bank account information with the university.
 Before completing an application, please first complete the procedures to register a bank account using the below steps (if you have already registered your bank account and can use the system, please proceed to 2.
 Submission of application forms.)

-(1) Log in to the "Medical Care Benefit Applications" system from keio.jp and download the Medical Care Benefits Bank Transfer Account Information Form from "Form Downloads" on the menu bar.
+(1) Log in to the "Medical Care Benefit Application" system from keio.jp and download the Medical Care Benefits Bank Transfer Account Information Form from "Form Downloads" on the menu bar.

 2．Submission of application documents

-(1) Log in to the "Medical Care Benefit Applications" system from keio.jp and enter the required information.
+(1) Log in to the "Medical Care Benefit Application" system from keio.jp and enter the required information.

-*Please ensure to confirm the "Online Application Procedure" before completing applications.
+*Please make sure that you check the "Online Application Procedure" before completing applications.

 https://gakukenpo.adst.keio.ac.jp/manual/manual2.pdf (requires keio.jp authentication)